 Manufacturers are expected to do their due diligence in completing thorough and rigorous testing to ensure their medical device products are safe and effective.
 As part of the FDA review process, manufacturers are responsible for submitting accurate and factual documentation about their products.
 This allows the FDA to make sound judgments about the integrity of potentially life-changing medical equipment.
 Manufacturers are expected to market their medical devices only for FDA approved/cleared uses.
 They are required to report any complications that occur after their medical devices go on the market, including injury and death.
 Medical device manufacturers should also issue voluntary recalls when they discover that their products prove to be a danger to the public.
 However, some manufacturers may be less than truthful during the review process or fail to issue recalls.

 What happens when the review process fails?
 What happens when consumers must deal with further disruption to their lives because of a faulty medical device?
 Even if complications are reported to medical device manufacturers, it is often up to the manufacturers to decide if a serious injury or death is related to their device.

 Manufacturers must be held accountable for the marketing and sale of these dangerous devices.
-Waters Kraus & Paul is a leader in medical device litigation and has the in-depth experience and commitment to see every claim through until justice is done.
+Waters Kraus Paul & Siegel is a leader in medical device litigation and has the in-depth experience and commitment to see every claim through until justice is done.

-Waters Kraus & Paul has been representing people injured by dangerous products and for over 20 years.
+Waters Kraus Paul & Siegel has been representing people injured by dangerous products and for over 20 years.
 We treat our clients with the utmost compassion while aggressively representing their case.
 Our clients are not just case numbers.
 They are real people dealing with the biggest issues they will ever face.
-We stand with them, however long and whatever it takes, until justice is done.
-To learn more about Waters Kraus & Paul, or to have one of our medical device lawyers review your potential case, contact us by email or call 800.226.9880.
+We stand with them, however long and whatever it takes until justice is done.
+To learn more about Waters Kraus Paul & Siegel, or to have one of our medical device lawyers review your potential case, contact us by email or call 800.226.9880.